 Monday 2015-12-14 — Delays on numerous Metro lines (Frankston, Cranbourne, Pakenham, Craigieburn, Sunbury, Upfield, Werribee, Williamstown) following late-running weekend rail works.
-If you watch the Brit rail docos, this is the sort of thing they are constantly stressing about, so it’s unfortunately but perhaps not a surprise that it sometimes happens here.
+If you watch the Brit rail docos, this is the sort of thing they are constantly stressing about, so it’s unfortunate but perhaps not a surprise that it sometimes happens here.

 Monday 2015-12-14 — A Caulfield local is complaining about train horns approaching level crossings.
 My initial reaction was that obviously he wouldn’t have lived there since trains started running in 18xx, so why would he be complaining?
 But there are other factors; X’Trapolis train horns seem to be noticeably louder, and they’re about to hit the Frankston line in a big way.
 And do modern operational guidelines call for more use of the horn?
 Don’t know.
 But bear in mind the specific location is close to the Neerim Road (Frankston line) and Grange Road (Dandenong line) crossings, both of which are on blind curves when approached from the city.
 It is important to ensure trains are heard, if not seen, by people waiting at the crossings.

 The complainant may not be delighted to know that from next week trains will run hourly all night on weekends.
 On the other hand, at least the Grange Road crossing is set to be removed in coming years.